o3de/o3de-multiplayersample/PopcornFX/README.md

 # PopcornFX Assets - O3DE Multiplayer Sample

 The Multiplayer Sample includes several visual effects (VFX) assets created with PopcornFX.
 VFX are combinations of particle emitters, textures, materials, and meshes that create all sorts of phenomenae, such as fire, smoke, explosions, electrical arcs, and weather such as rain and snow.
-This README documents the these VFX assets so that you can customize them or deconstruct them to learn how to build PopcornFX assets of your own.
+This README documents these VFX assets so that you can customize them or deconstruct them to learn how to build PopcornFX assets of your own.

 The PopcornFX project containing all the source assets can be found in the following directory:
 `<multiplayer-sample-root>/PopcornFX/PopcornProject.pkproj`.